ci4rail/socketcan-io4edge/README.md

 ## Tool socketcan-io4edge-runner

 Watches the network for io4edge CAN devices and automatically starts `socketcan-io4edge` processes to connect them with a virtual socket CAN network with a matching name, if one exists.
+It also watches the virtual can link instances for state changes and reacts accordingly (starts and stops `socketcan-io4edge` processes when link changes up/down).

 This program is typically started as a systemd-service.